Generic selectors

 INTRODUCTION

-Oppositional Defiant Disorder (ODD) is increasingly being recognised as a significant behavioural challenge in educational settings, impacting not only the social dynamics but also the academic performance of school-aged children.[1-3] It is characterised by a persistent pattern of disobedience, hostility, and defiant behavior.
+Oppositional Defiant Disorder (ODD) is increasingly being recognised as a significant behavioural challenge in educational settings, impacting not only the social dynamics but also the academic performance of school-aged children.[1-3] It is characterised by a persistent pattern of disobedience, hostility, and defiant behaviour.
 Oppositional defiant disorder presents unique challenges within the classroom, influencing learning processes and outcomes.[4]
 The prevalence of ODD and its implications on educational attainment have become focal points in understanding how behavioural disorders affect academic development, particularly during the critical years of junior secondary education.[5]

 In Ilorin, as in many other regions, there is a growing concern about the impact of behavioural disorders like ODD on students’ academic achievements.
 Junior secondary school, a phase marked by crucial cognitive and social development, is susceptible to the disruptions caused by such disorders.[6-8] The educational implications of ODD in this context are multifaceted, potentially affecting not only the individual student’s learning but also the classroom environment and overall academic outcomes.[9]